-The holder of a train path must respect the allocated path at all times.
-This implies in particular respecting the allocated journey times and ensuring the conformity of the equipment with the characteristics of the route.
+The user of a train path must always respect the allocated path and the operating conditions.
+This implies in particular respecting the allocated journey times and the technical compatibility of the train composition with the network.

 More information on drawing up and publishing timetables can be found on the Business Corner.